ncjsvr/CodeFormatterDocs/terms-of-service.md

 ---

 ### Contact Us
-For questions or concerns about these terms, please reach out via the bot's support server or email at [Insert Contact Email].
+For questions or concerns about these terms, please reach out via email at [ncj@ncj.sh](mailto:ncj@ncj.sh).